 The hard bit here (other than fans not understanding how to do a budget, of which more in the Backstory) is that much of your expenditure comes during and after the con.
-(Reimbursement of program participants and convention workers amounts to over 10% of a Worldcon's expenses.)
-Furthermore, a large proportion of your income will at-the-door come in memberships.
-Consequently you end up contingency funds that people who don't understand budgeting demand you spend immediately, and there is this desperate hope that the at-the-door revenue will cover the (theoretically discretionary) reimbursement costs.
+(Reimbursement of program participants and convention workers amounts to over 10% of a Worldcon's Furthermore, expenses.) proportion of your income will come in atthe-door memberships.
+Consequently you end up with contingency funds that people who don't understand budgeting demand you spend immediately, and there is this desperate hope that the at-thedoor revenue will cover the (theoretically discretionary) reimbursement costs.